jsolorzano734/backgroundRemoveProgram/README.md

 		- Now find the location of the RemoveBackground.jsx file
 			- Click the file and hit the open button that appears in the window

-* The program will store the images in the path 2.
+* The program will store the images in Path 2.